The Hidden Role of Anisotropies in Shaping Structure Formation in Cosmological N-Body Simulations: Theoretical models

 Note that the condition $P(0) = 0$ is sometimes incorrectly attributed to mass conservation.
 In reality, it reflects a global constraint on the nature of the correlations, indicating that the overall distribution of CDM-like fluctuations is \emph{super-homogeneous} \citep{Gabrielli_etal_2002,Gabrielli_etal_2003,book} --- or \emph{hyper-uniform} \citep{Torquato+Stillinger_2003,Torquato_2018}.

-Physically, the meaning can be clarified by considering a general classification of stochastic processes in terms of their spectral properties.
-In a general classification of stochastic processes, consider the case where the power spectrum behaves as $P(k) \sim k^n$ in the limit $k \rightarrow 0$.
+{ Physically, the meaning of the concept of super-homogeneous can be clarified by considering a general classification of stochastic processes in terms of their spectral properties. } In a general classification of stochastic processes, consider the case where the PS behaves as $P(k) \propto k^n$ in the limit $k \rightarrow 0$.
 The corresponding mass variance, defined as